edujanicas/Devops-Coding-Challenge/Planning.md

 ## Scalability

 Processes are first class citizens.
 Different processes should run on different machines.
 Each component of of the system also can run in 2 or more machines, to assure redundacy.
-For example, There are two instances responsible for the core, two instances responsible for the database, two for the web server, and so on.
+For example, there are two instances responsible for the core, two instances responsible for the database, two for the web server, and so on.
 The user endpoint will connect to the service via a load balancer (two) that contacts the necessary machines inside the system.

 ## Logging